 What is a Process?

-A program in the execution is called a Process.
-Process is not the same as program.
-A process is more than a program code.
+A process is a program in execution.
+Process is not as same as program code but a lot more than it.
 A process is an 'active' entity as opposed to program which is considered to be a 'passive' entity.
 Attributes held by process include hardware state, memory, CPU etc.

 Process memory is divided into four sections for efficient working :

 - The text section is made up of the compiled program code, read in from non-volatile storage when the program is launched.

 - The data section is made up the global and static variables, allocated and initialized prior to executing the main.